-Next Nurse Residency Class Spring/Summer 2018 – APPLY NOW!
+Next Nurse Residency Class Winter 2018 – APPLY NOW!

 This formal, structured, new graduate program is part of the Vizient /American Association of Colleges of Nursing (AACN) Nurse Residency Program.
 The program content is built on an evidence-based curriculum and is highly interactive and supportive.
 Grady Nurse leaders mentor and guide the new graduate in mastering the challenges of changes in the healthcare delivery system, advances in treatment and technologies, and increasing patient acuity.